RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.48 (xx-xxxx-2014)
+   - NEW: Merged with Asus GPL 2769 (AC87)
+   - NEW: Enabled numerous modules in net-snmp (based on the list used by OpenWRT)
+   - NEW: Added postconf and custom config support for snmpd.conf
+   - FIXED: DNSFilter client list dropdown would sometime be empty.
+   - FIXED: DNS queries run on the router were forwarded to upstream nameservers instead of dnsmasq

 376.47 (20-Sept-2014)
    - NEW: Added sha256 and sha512 HMAC support to dropbear (SSH)
    - CHANGED: Moved OpenVPN postconf scripts right before server/client